postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/gitlab-ci.md

 To set up a GitLab CI/CD integration for your API, first create a pipeline in GitLab and then configure your API in Postman.
 After you set up the integration, you can view the status of builds or start a new build, all from within Postman.

-> If your GitLab pipeline is configured to run API tests using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), you can [configure the Postman cloud reporter](#configuring-newman-for-gitlab) to send collection run information back to Postman.
+> If your GitLab pipeline is configured to run API tests using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), you can [configure the Postman cloud reporter](#configuring-newman-for-gitlab-cicd) to send collection run information back to Postman.

 ## Creating a pipeline in GitLab

-If you haven't already, create a pipeline in the GitLab you use for your API.
+If you haven't already, create a pipeline in the GitLab repository you use for your API.
 To create a pipeline, add a `.gitlab-ci.yml` file in the root of your repository.
 You define your pipeline in this YAML file.
 To learn more, see [the GitLab CI/CD documentation](https://docs.gitlab.com/ee/ci/).

 ## Configuring a GitLab CI/CD integration